iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Equalities, Inequalities of Euclidean Space.md

 \end{aligned}
 $$

-Therefore, it yields the above equality but in a different format where the last term on the RHS is in the LHS.
+Therefore, it yields the above equality but in a different format where the last term on the RHS is in the LHS. $\blacksquare$

 **References**: